-At the discretion of Regional Management, the regional staff may choose to develop annual site-specific inspection plans for a power reactor facility undergoing decommissioning, consistent with the guidance in this manual chapter, and using the listed in Appendix A and Appendix B, or an applicable TI.
+At the discretion of Regional Management, the regional staff may choose to develop annual site-specific inspection plans for a power reactor facility undergoing decommissioning, consistent with the guidance in this manual chapter, and using the IPs listed in Appendix A and Appendix B, or an applicable TI.
 Regional and headquarters staff should review the licensee’s planned decommissioning activities for the upcoming year based on the schedule details in the PSDAR and discussions with licensee management.
-If used, the site-specific inspection plan should list the planned throughout the inspection period. plans should, at a minimum, be reviewed as a licensee transitions between decommissioning (e.g., transition from SAFSTOR to DECON) and updated accordingly.
+The inspector should remain aware of the requirements for the licensee to notify the NRC before performing an activity inconsistent with or on a schedule significantly different from what was described in the PSDAR (i.e., 10 CFR 50.82(a)(7)).
+If used, the site-specific inspection plan should list the IP planned throughout the inspection period.
+Inspection plans should, at a minimum, be reviewed as a licensee transitions between decommissioning categories (e.g., transition from SAFSTOR to DECON) and updated accordingly.
 Discretionary procedures may be used to augment the site-specific inspection plan or used as guidance (and not listed in the master inspection plan).

 The following factors should be considered in developing and implementing a site-specific inspection plan: